espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

 ^^^^^^^^^^^^^

 The factory function :cpp:func:`pcnt_new_unit`  and :cpp:func:`pcnt_new_channel` are guaranteed to be thread safe by the driver, which means, user can call them from different RTOS tasks without protection by extra locks.
+The following functions are allowed to run under ISR context, the driver uses a critical section to prevent them being called concurrently in both task and ISR.

+- :cpp:func:`pcnt_unit_start`
+- :cpp:func:`pcnt_unit_stop`
+- :cpp:func:`pcnt_unit_clear_count`
+- :cpp:func:`pcnt_unit_get_count`

-Other functions that take the :cpp:type:`pcnt_unit_handle_t` and :cpp:type:`pcnt_channel_handle_t` as the first positional parameter, are not thread safe.
-The lifecycle of the PCNT unit and channel handle is maintained by the user.
-So user should avoid calling them concurrently.
-If it has to, another mutex should be added to prevent them being accessed concurrently.
+Other functions that take the :cpp:type:`pcnt_unit_handle_t` and :cpp:type:`pcnt_channel_handle_t` as the first positional parameter, are not treated as thread safe.
+Which means the user should avoid calling them from multiple tasks.

 Kconfig Options
 ^^^^^^^^^^^^^^^